-Musical or Theatrical Performance
+Musical or Theatrical Performance:

-Art Exhibition or Theatrical Display
+Art Exhibition or Theatrical Display:

 This option is usually chosen by students in Studio Art, Set Design or Costuming.
-If you are planning to be a part of the group exhibition in the CWAM or if you have a theatrical display that will take more space than a traditional poster, please choose this option.
-Students choosing this option should prepare a 2-3 minute summary about their I.S.
-You will be expected to be with your display during the assigned two hour block of time to chat with people about your project.
+If you are planning to be part of the group exhibition in the CWAM or if you have a theatrical display that will take more space than a traditional poster, please choose this option.
+Students choosing this option should prepare a 2-3 minute 'elevator pitch' for their I.S.
+Your display will be displayed for the whole Symposium and you will be assigned either 9 a.m.-11 a.m., 12 p.m. - 2 p.m., or 2 p.m.-4 p.m. to be in attendance at your display to chat with people as they walk by.

 *If you are a double major and you would like to give two different presentations, you may by submitting two applications.
 If your department requires a poster presentation and you would also like to give another presentation you may also submit two applications.
 Other than these two exceptions, students should plan on one presentation.